 Turning ‘Client Listening’ into an Effective CX Programme

-Regardless of the metrics used, client listening is obviously more than just the score and the verbatim feedback that is captured.
-A fully-ﬂedged CX programme is also far more than the execution of a client listening survey.
+Client listening is obviously more than just the score and the verbatim feedback that is captured.
+A fully-ﬂedged CX programme is also far more than a client listening survey.
 It includes what we refer to as ‘hard side’ and ‘soft side’ activities (see Figure 2).
-Figure 2.
-Deep-insight CX framework

 The four quadrants are:

-The hard side activities of strategy and execution – setting up the CX programme, determining what to measure, executing the survey process, using the client feedback to update company strategy – are important.
-However, one of the key lessons from interviews with corporate leaders is that successful CX programmes require heavy investment in soft side activities if they are to generate real long-lasting results.
+The hard side activities of Strategy and Execution are important.
+These include setting up the CX programme, determining what to measure, executing the survey process, and using the client feedback to update company strategy.
+However, one of the key lessons from interviews with corporate leaders is that successful CX programmes require heavy investment in ‘soft side’ activities if they are to generate real long-lasting results.
 This means spending signiﬁcant amounts of time with law partners and client teams planning for success.

 All four quadrants are necessary for a successful CX programme.
 Many law ﬁrms start at the execution quadrant and are often disappointed when their client-listening programme produces no meaningful result or change.
 In our experience, the soft side is often overlooked and almost always under-resourced.
 Leadership is the most important quadrant while culture is the most challenging.

 Step 1.
 Drive change from the leadership level